JavaScriptDude/QResult.py/readme.md

 ## Overview

-This module provides a robust, type-safe, and functional approach to error handling and result management in Python, inspired by Rust’s `Result` type.
-It defines generic result classes (`CResult`, `Result`) for business logic and API responses, ensuring all code paths are handled and errors are encoded in result objects rather than relying on exceptions alone.
+This module's goal is to provide a robust, type-safe, and functional approach to error handling and result management in Python, inspired by Rust’s `Result` type.
+It defines generic result classes (`CResult`, `Result`) for business logic and API responses, ensuring all code paths are handled and errors are encoded in result objects rather than relying on exceptions alone and no built-in result data validation at runtime.

 ---